ARTICLE I

 resources and provides a decision-making tool for development and redevelopment with

-respect to those resources including storm water and its management
+respect to those resources including storm water and its management.
+Refer to

 www.paiwrp.com and www.westmorelandstormwater.org